DeadPoetSpoon/geello/README.md

 ### v0.2.0 Work

-- [] Finish and Clean up the current code, such as split project and render
+- [ ] Finish and Clean up the current code
+- [ ] Modify RenderedGeometry to split project and render
+- [ ] Exchange Geom order and Renderer order
+- [ ] Render Rect should stick to render
+- [ ] Multi Layers
-- [] Calc image size with  x/y resolution or WMTS zoom
+- [ ] Calc image size with  x/y resolution or WMTS zoom
-- [] Handle web geojson
+- [ ] Handle web geojson
-- [] Make web map more flexible
+- [ ] Make web map more flexible
+- [ ] Server: add layers styles memory cache with expire time
-- [] More Renderer, such as graph renderer and animation renderer
+- [ ] More Renderer, such as graph renderer and animation renderer
+- [ ] Support read render value from props
-- [] Provider docker package
+- [ ] Provider docker package
-- [] More README and docs
+- [ ] More README and docs

 ### As a library